Inspector — Remote Diagnostics & Live REPL for Xbox Homebrew

 How it works

-xb::Inspector::bind()andxb::Inspector::bind_type() - Lua runs on the main thread at the start of each frame β zero data races
+lua_pushlightuserdata,luaL_newmetatable,bindstruct) — no Sol2, no macros, full control - Lua runs on the main thread at the start of each frame — zero data races

 - Commands arrive from Vault via TCP, queued in an SPSC queue